twonumberfortyfives/etl-tests-my-repo/README.md

 This makes the verification process stable and independent of your local environment.
 In the project, I used both unittest and pytest to demonstrate my ability to work with different testing frameworks.
 I chose unittest for classic structured tests, and pytest for checking in a more modern style, given its flexibility and wide capabilities.

+## Speeding up the Build Process
+Additionally, I addressed the long build times caused by installing pandas during the container setup.
+By using precompiled wheels, I was able to speed up the process by 3-4 times 😯 compared to building from source.
+This significantly improved the overall build efficiency and reduced the setup time.

 ## Thank you for your attention! 😊
 I hope you like the result.
 It was a great task and I tried my best to show my skills.
 I will be glad to show more of my capabilities in the future!